CZ-NIC/knot-resolver/modules/README.rst

 .. [#] Mandatory symbol.

 The ``X`` corresponds to the module name, if the module name is ``hints``, then the prefix for constructor would be ``hints_init()``.
-This doesn't apply for Go, as it for now always implements `main` and requires capitalized first letter in order to export its symbol.

 .. note::
    The resolution context :c:type:`struct kr_context` holds loaded modules for current context.
 A module can be registered with :c:func:`kr_context_register`, which triggers module constructor *immediately* after the load.
 Module destructor is automatically called when the resolution context closes.